Kevin Cossom: 1999–2004: Career beginnings

-Cossom grew up in Orlando, Florida.
-An only child to a single mother – an educator and founder of a performing arts academy.
+Cossom grew up in Orlando, Florida, as an only child to a single mother – an educator and founder of a performing arts academy.
 She encouraged him to perform his first solo at the age of three.
 While his exposure to secular music was limited, Cossom was able to hone his skills singing in his gospel church choir.
 At the age of six, he joined his first group, a gospel act assembled by his mother, and at 14, formed a short-lived singing group with friends.
 From 1999–2002, Cossom fronted the Orlando-based R&B group Nu Ground, along with Andrew Seeley.
 Three years later, he began to build a reputation as a songwriter and singer.

 In 2004, after a meeting with 50 Cent at his Connecticut mansion, Cossom was asked to write and perform the hook for a song that G-Unit member Lloyd Banks was working on.
-This resulted in "Karma" – a hit single on Banks' debut album, The Hunger for More.
-Though Cossom was replaced by Avant on the video and radio versions of the single, through this encounter, he received his first songwriting credit to achieve mainstream success.
+This resulted in "Karma" – a hit single on Banks' debut album, The Hunger for More (2004).
+Though Cossom was replaced by Avant on the video and radio versions of the single, through this encounter, he received his first commercial songwriting credit.

 After returning home, Cossom met the Orlando-based hip-hop production duo The Runners through a mutual DJ friend.
 Within a year, the duo asked Cossom to assist with a song they were producing for Young Jeezy's album, The Inspiration: Thug Motivation 102.
-Cossom went on to write the hook for Jeezy's hit single "Go Getta" (featuring R. Kelly), which ultimately led to Cossom securing a publishing deal with Warner/Chappell.
+Cossom went on to write the hook for Jeezy's single "Go Getta" (featuring R. Kelly), which ultimately led to Cossom securing a publishing deal with Warner/Chappell.
 Through this deal, Cossom was introduced to record producer Danja.
 Cossom was asked to write songs for a girl group produced by Danja.
-The two developed a chemistry that led to Cossom being the first aft signed to the producer's N.A.R.S. record label.
+The two developed a chemistry that led to Cossom being the first act signed to the producer's N.A.R.S. record label.